-All the questions are based on the previous ASVAB tests and crafted as close as possible to the real test.
-Using our ASVAB Auto and shop practice test will help you improve your understanding in this area.
+All the questions are based on the last ASVAB tests and crafted as close as possible to the real test.
+Using our ASVAB Auto and shop practice test will help you improve your understanding and knowledge in this area.

-Feel free to retake our test unlimited times to build your knowledge and confidence.
-If you want to join an auto or shop-related military job, it is essential to perform well on this subtest.
+Feel free to retake our ASVAB practice test unlimited times to build your knowledge and confidence.
+Remember if you want to join any auto or shop-related military job, it is essential to perform well on this subtest.